-SharePoint hub sites are currently rolling out, so it is time to dive into the hub.
-What are hub sites?
+SharePoint hub sites are 100 percent rolled out, so it is time to dive into the hub.
+What is it about?
 Well, Microsoft is promoting it like this:

 SharePoint sites are the building blocks of the mobile and intelligent intranet.
 SharePoint hub sites bring together related sites to roll up news and activity, and to create cohesion with shared navigation and look-and-feel.
 A hub site can have both team sites and communication sites associated under it.

 So, I think it is fair enough to take a closer look.
 There is also a German article if you want to check that out.
 As in the whole Mastering common challenges in Office 365 series, the topics and links to the sections in this article:

 - Cross-site navigation

 Before starting, I think it is a good idea to check the current limitations on hub sites, just that everybody is on the same page.